Skip to content

 JSON marshalling

-MkUnion also generate JSON marshalling functions for you.
-You just need to use shared.JSONMarshal and shared.JSONUnmarshal functions to marshal and unmarshal your union type.
+MkUnion also generates JSON marshalling functions for you.
+You just need to use the shared.JSONMarshal and shared.JSONUnmarshal functions to marshal and unmarshal your union type.

 Example: